gfabbretti8/erlang-experiments/README.md

 ```

 Then, to establish a connection between the two locations in the Erlang console
-we can ping the remote location.
+we can spawn a process on the remote location.

 ```
   (app@loc_n.com)2> erlang:spawn(’app@loc_m.com’, erlang, self, []).